Figure It Out: Improve the Frontier of Reasoning with Executable Visual States: Related Work

-A series of works improves upon chain‑of‑thought (CoT) prompting \cite{wei2022chain} by introducing structured reasoning strategies in large language models (LLMs) \cite{achiam2023gpt, touvron2023llama}.
-Program‑of‑Thought (PoT) \cite{chen2022program} and Chain‑of‑Code \cite{li2023chain} interleave natural language with executable code so that the models can offload arithmetic and symbolic manipulation to interpreters.
-Tree‑of‑Thought (ToT) \cite{yao2023tree} and its variants represent reasoning as a branching search rather than a single chain, allowing models to explore alternative solution paths and prune unpromising branches.
-DeepSeek-R1 \cite{guo2025deepseek} successfully applies RL to help models learn when to expand or truncate their reasoning paths.
-ReTool~\cite{feng2025retool} further teaches models when and how to call a code interpreter during mathematical problem solving, enabling dynamic interleaving of textual reasoning and tool invocation.
-Nevertheless, even state-of-the-art text-only models struggle with geometry, kinematics, or combinatorial tasks requiring spatial inference.
-This limitation stems from their inability to externalize intermediate states visually, forcing all constraints to be encoded implicitly in text—exactly the bottleneck illustrated in our introduction.
+A series of works extends chain-of-thought (CoT) prompting \cite{wei2022chain} by introducing structured reasoning strategies for large language models (LLMs) \cite{achiam2023gpt, touvron2023llama}.
+Program-of-Thought (PoT) \cite{chen2022program} and Chain-of-Code \cite{li2023chain} interleave natural language with executable code, allowing models to offload arithmetic and symbolic manipulation to external interpreters.
+Tree-of-Thought (ToT) \cite{yao2023tree} and its variants further represent reasoning as a branching search process, enabling exploration of alternative solution paths and pruning of unpromising branches.
+More recently, reinforcement learning has been applied to regulate reasoning behaviors, such as learning when to expand or truncate reasoning trajectories \cite{guo2025deepseek}, or when and how to invoke a code interpreter during problem solving \cite{feng2025retool}.